Waterbodies in Hamburg Township

 - Historical Crests

 (3) 8.13 ft on 05/27/2004

 (7) 7.20 ft on 02/13/2001

 (8) 7.02 ft on 03/19/1982

 (9) 7.00 ft on 06/16/2004

 need to be vigilant and take appropriate measures for protection or

 HAMBURG FLOOD RESPONSE ACTION PLAN (FRAP)

-On October 2, 2012, the Hamburg Township Board of Trustees adopted the Hamburg Flood Response Action Plan (FRAP).
+On October 2, 2012, the Hamburg Township Board of Trustees adopted the Hamburg Flood Response Action Plan (FRAP) The FRAP was updated last on January 7, 2014.
 In it are detailed the actions the Township plans to take for different gage heights of water during high water/flooding events and emergencies.

 Click here to view the FRAP.